 The CfSH will assess the property against nine different categories.
 Each category is allocated a number of credits and a weighting factor which then determines how many points are scored.
-The average weighting factors are shown in Table 2 below and the various sub-categories are analysed in Table 3.
+The average weighting factors are shown in Table 2 and the various sub-categories are analysed in Table 3.

-Various sub-categories within each category are mandatory and have to be achieved as a minimum.
+Various sub-categories within each category are mandatory (as highlighted in Table 3) and have to be achieved as a minimum.
 The optional categories are then used in a trade-off basis to pick up the necessary points required for the Code level in question.